mponza/SalIE/README.md

 and then re-run the evaluation script.

-**NYT Data Collection.** This dataset can be bought from [LDC](https://catalog.ldc.upenn.edu/ldc2008t19), while the document IDs used in our testbed can be downloaded [here](https://groviera1.di.unipi.it:5001/sharing/a4BAg9gf4).
+**NYT Dataset.** This dataset can be bought from [LDC](https://catalog.ldc.upenn.edu/ldc2008t19), while the document IDs used in our testbed can be downloaded [here](https://groviera1.di.unipi.it:5001/sharing/a4BAg9gf4).